smikhalevski/roqueform/packages/uncontrolled-plugin/README.md

 By default, `uncontrolledPlugin` uses the opinionated element value accessor that applies following coercion rules to values of form elements:

-- Single checkboxes → boolean;
+- Single checkbox → boolean;

 - Multiple checkboxes → an array of `value` attributes of checked checkboxes;